LubeVPN/LubeVPN.github.io/citium.md

 :closed_lock_with_key:: ✓ means available feature; ✗ means unavailable feature.

 Here are a list of InfoSec features that any two users (e.g., Joe & Jane) who have established trusted relationship between themselves on Citium may enjoy:
-#### Permissionless
+#### 1. Permissionless ✓
-The main benefit of Citium being a [permissionless](https://en.wikipedia.org/wiki/Blockchain#Permissionless) blockchain is censorship-resistance.
+The main benefit of Citium being a [permissionless](https://en.wikipedia.org/wiki/Blockchain#Permissionless) blockchain is __censorship-resistance__.
 No one can be banned from running nodes.
 Every node can multicast/retrieve data (e.g., text, image, video and real-time voice) to/from Citium.
 Any two users (e.g., Joe & Jane) who decide to communicate securely may hop on Citium at any time without the need to ask anyone else for permission.
-#### Confidentiality
+#### 2. Confidentiality ✓
 No unauthorized third party can access an appropriate message (e.g., sent from Joe to Jane) on Citium because Citium use a _mesh-tree multicast content delivery network_ (MTMCDN) mechanism.
-That is, the message is randomly smurfed (broken) down into packets, which in turn are distributed to as many nodes as possible by mesh-tree multicasting.
-Unless every nodes in the entire Citium CDN network is hijacked and the pertaining packets deciphered, no single packet intercepted at any individual node could do any good in deciphering the appropriate message.
+That is, __the message is randomly split into packets__, which in turn are distributed to as many nodes as possible by mesh-tree multicasting.
+The nodes that hold the encrypted packets act as content delivery network (CDN) for the message. __Only the receiver (Jane) can decrypt and reunite all packets back to the appropriate message__.
+Unless some hackers can hijack every node that hold the pertaining packets and decipher them all with a quantum computer that only exist in theory, nothing during transit of the pertaining packets can threat the confidentiality of the message.
-#### Integrity
+#### 3. Integrity ✓
-An appropriate message or its packets cannot be changed during transit on Citium because they are encrypted by [ECDSA (Elliptic Curve Digital Signature Algorithm)](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm).
+An appropriate message or its packets cannot be changed during transit on Citium because they are __encrypted by [ECDSA (Elliptic Curve Digital Signature Algorithm)](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm)__.
 It has enjoyed almost two decades of usage in open-source projects, such as [Bitcoin](https://en.wikipedia.org/wiki/Bitcoin).
 A successfully hack (deciphering it without private key) would allow any would-be attacker to make a tremendous amount of profit.
 The fact that this appears to have never happened is good empirical evidence for its security.
-#### Availability
+#### 4. Availability ✓
-Decentralized network offers many nodes for an appropriate message as server and transit points so that data delivery services are available at all time.
+__Decentralized network offers many nodes__ for an appropriate message as server and transit points so that data delivery services are available at all time.
 No [single point of failure (SPOF)](https://en.wikipedia.org/wiki/Single_point_of_failure) could impact the uptime of Citium.
-#### Authorization
+#### 5. Authorization ✓
-Network-wide peer-to-peer relationship assume no higher or lower privilege but only those appropriated to receive is authorized.
+__Network-wide peer-to-peer (P2P) relationship__ assume no higher or lower privilege but only those appropriated to receive is authorized.
 Thus, neither [horizontal privilege escalation](https://en.wikipedia.org/wiki/Privilege_escalation#Horizontal) nor [vertical privilege escalation](https://en.wikipedia.org/wiki/Privilege_escalation#Vertical) may occur.
-#### Authentication
+#### 6. Authentication ✓
-Anyone can pretend to be someone else because nickname in Citium is non-exclusive.
+__Aanyone can pretend to be someone else__ because nickname in Citium is non-exclusive.
 No one knows for sure who is who from an aerial perspective.
 Two users (e.g., Joe & Jane) can be joined cryptographically in a trusted relationship only once.
 Once "wedded," spoofing by any third party is impossible, i.e., Joe can always identify the one and only Jane whom he "wedded" even though many other users pretend to be Jane; and Jane can always identify the one and only Joe whom she "wedded" even though many other users pretend to be Joe.
-#### Deniability / Non-Repudiation
+#### 7. Deniability ✓ | Non-Repudiation ✗
-When two users decide to communicate through Citium.
-They first would have to become each other's contact in Citium.
+Some centralized communication systems have non-repudiation as one of their main InfoSec feature because their users purposely want to hold their counterparties accountable.
+Citium does not cater for that purpose.
+In fact, Citium offers the complete opposite: Deniability.
+When two users decide to communicate through Citium with each other, they have to become each other's authenticated contact in Citium first before they can communicate.
+They do so by establishing dedicated new sockpuppeting account for each other.

+{: .box-note}
+:bomb: & :alarm_clock: To further maximize deniability, Packet has a limited lifespan on node.
+For example, messages sitting on mobile node are set to self-destruct in 24 hours.